come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 I think that security actually starts in a pretty boring and traditional place, full of the wisdom that our elders have collected through millennia of developing software in community.
-Standing on their shoulders, I want to share our checklist for boring quality measures that your next awesome project should consider before you hand it over for an external audit.
+Standing on their shoulders, I want to share our checklist for basic quality measures that your next awesome project should consider before you hand it over for an external audit.